4′ x 8′ N scale track plan

 I’ve built this N scale layout some years ago with Fleischmann N gauge tracks.
 Actually on 2 x 1 meter, which is a bit smaller than the 4′ x 8′ size.
 It worked fine for many years.

 But today I would choose a 4 x 8 size and the Kato Unitrack system as presented in the track plan above.
-Thanks to a larger size, curved turnouts can be avoided and the S-curves under the cover on the right side are smooth enough to prevent derailments.
+Thanks to a larger size, curved turnouts can be avoided and S-curve sections are smooth enough to prevent derailments.

 Nevertheless, this layout gave many beautiful impressions: